kle6951/Healthtech-Safestride/README.md

 Users press “START” button to begin.

-🧠 Assessment Check (EntryPage.js)

-The app asks: “Have you taken the assessment test?”

-Two large buttons, “YES” and “NO,” allow users to easily respond.

-If “NO” is selected, the user completes a short cognitive test to establish a baseline.

-If “YES” is selected, the user skips straight to the cognitive walking challenge.

 📝 Cognitive Assessment

 Multiple-choice questions are displayed one at a time in large, clearly labeled buttons.